zainafzal08/HodgePodge-Alpha/README.md

 # HodgePodge

 A small discord bot to say nice when someone says 69.
 Honestly.

 ## TODO

-- [ ] Make it so only admins can add
+- [X] Make it so only admins can add
 - [X] Add ability to remove phrases
+- [ ] Add ability to ask Hodge about DnD spell info